pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "DataSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class DataSource extends RevDataSource<TableRecordSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId, RenderValue.TypeId, RenderValue.Attribute.TypeId, Badness> {
+export class DataSource extends RevDataSource<Badness, TableRecordSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId, RenderValue.TypeId, RenderValue.Attribute.TypeId> {
 }

 // @public (undocumented)